maarten-pennings/6502/1clock/README.md

 ![NE555 schematic](NE555.png)

-By varying the resistor value, the frequency can even be adapted.
-I will opt for an R_A of 1kΩ, and an R_B that varies from 1kΩ to 1MΩ (plus 1kΩ).
-Together with a capacitor of 2.2µF, this leads to a frequency range of 0.3Hz to over 200Hz.
+By varying the resistor value, the frequency can be adapted.
+I will opt for an R_A of 1kΩ, and an R_B composed of a fixed R_B1 of 1kΩ and a potentiometer R_B2 of 1MΩ.
+Together with a capacitor of 2.2µF, this leads to a frequency range of 0.3Hz to over 200Hz (see the yellow note with computations in the above figure).

-This NE555 circuit was added to the breadboard of [1.4.](#14-Clock---micro-switch) There is a double throw switch to select between the two.
+This NE555 circuit was added to the breadboard of [1.4.](#14-Clock---micro-switch) There is a double throw switch to select between the micro switch and the NE555 source.
 See the [video](https://www.youtube.com/watch?v=JenGqVLovyA), which demonstrates a reset (single stepping), and than switching to the NE555 clock.

 ## 1.6.
 Triple clock module

 For my "end-product", I would like a 6502 computer with three clocks: manual (the micro switch single-step per press), variable (the NE555 with the potentiometer that regulates the frequency), and nominal (the canned 1MHz oscillator).

-The selector has three states (manual, variable, nominal), but the transitions need to be debounced.
+We need a selector with three states (manual, variable, nominal), but the transitions need to be debounced.
 I decide to take a quad SR latch (74279), one for each switch (SWMAN, SWVAR, SWNOM).
-One latch at a time is set, indicating which of the three clock sources is selected.
-The output is routed to three LEDs (LEDMAN, LEDVAR, LEDNOM) to give state feedback to the user.
-This can be found on the left hand side of below schematics.
-One final detail, the triple throw switch (SWDFT) selects which state is default.
+Only one latch at a time will be "set", indicating which of the three clock sources is selected.
+The output of the latches is routed to three LEDs (LEDMAN, LEDVAR, LEDNOM) to give feedback on the state of the selector.
+The selection part of the circuit is on the left hand side of below schematics.
+One final detail, the triple throw switch (SWDFT) selects which state is selected on power-up.

 ![Clock schematic](clockselect.png)

 As said, of the three output lines, only one is set.
-This means that only one of the clock sources (MANCLK, VARCLK, NOMCLK) is selected by the three ANDs.
+This means that only one of the clock sources (MANCLK, VARCLK, NOMCLK) is passed on by the three ANDs.
 Finally, the ORs send out a single CLOCK signal.
-I have attached a LEDCLOCK for monitoring.
+I have attached a LEDCLOCK for monitoring, and a capacitor to suppress spikes.

-By the way, MANCLK is the output of the circuit in section [1.4.](#14-Clock---micro-switch), the VARCLKis the output of the circuit in section [1.5.](#15-Clock---NE555), and NOMCLK is the output of the canned oscillator, see section [1.2.](#12-Clock---oscillator).
+By the way, MANCLK is the output of the circuit in section [1.4](#14-Clock---micro-switch), the VARCLKis the output of the circuit in section [1.5](#15-Clock---NE555), and NOMCLK is the output of the canned oscillator, see section [1.2](#12-Clock---oscillator).
 One final detail, the HALT signal (when high) disables CLOCK (again, in the high state, because otherwise the 6502 looses state).
-The idea is that a program, via a simple IO device can raise the HALT line and with that stop the CPU.
+The idea is that a program, via a simple IO device can raise the HALT line and with that stop itself.

 Here is a prototype of my complete clock module.

 ![Clock selector breadboard](clockselect.jpg)

-It might be wise to add a capacitor between the clock and VCC, just as we had with the canned oscillator and the Nano.

 (end of doc)